DONATE

 Denver, Colorado · February 27–28, 2026

-Our Year 1 culminating meeting brought the chILD community together in Denver for two days of shared learning, honest conversation, and collaborative planning.
-Families, patients, physicians, researchers, and Foundation staff worked side by side — in person and virtually — to take everything we heard in Year 1 focus groups and turn it into a real research agenda.
+Our Year 1 culminating meeting brought the chILD community together for two days of shared learning and collaborative planning.
+Families, patients, physicians, researchers, and Foundation staff worked side by side to turn Year 1 focus group findings into a real research priorities and interests.

 2